jothepro/doxygen-awesome-css/docs/extensions.md

 On small screens, the extension hides the TOC by default.
 The user can open it manually when needed:

 <div class="darkmode_inverted_image bordered_image">
 ![](img/interactive_toc_mobile.png){width=380}
 </div>

-@note Starting from Doxygen Version 1.14.0, you have to specify `PAGE_OUTLINE_PANEL=NO` in your Doxyfile.

 ### Installation

+@note Starting from Doxygen Version 1.14.0, you have to specify `PAGE_OUTLINE_PANEL=NO` in your Doxyfile to use this extension.

 1. Add the required resources in your `Doxyfile`:
    - **HTML_EXTRA_FILES:** `doxygen-awesome-interactive-toc.js`